 Moody's said in a statement that the officialization that the Province of Buenos Aires cannot pay the maturity of a bond that falls on January 26 does not change the credit note of the district.

-Even so, the rating agency said it will analyze the proposal made by the province to its creditors to postpone payment until later to decide on a cut.
+Even so, the rating agency said it will analyze the proposal made by the province to its creditors to postpone payment to decide on a cut.
 There is time until Jan.
 22 for creditors to respond if they accept the Buenos Aires proposal.
 If those who accept add up to less than 75% of the bonds in circulation, the proposal will not be successful and Buenos Aires could fall into default.

 "The ratings of the Province of Buenos Aires (Caa2, under review for downgrading) are not affected by the Province's announcement to seek the consent of bondholders to postpone payment of their bonds due in 2021.
 The scope of the downgrade review initiated on September 3, 2019, will be expanded to take into consideration the request and the outcome of the consent to restructuring these bonds," Moody's said in a statement.